agileHRI/arise_documentation/docs/source/getting-started.rst

 * Install the ARISE framework,
 * Run the Hello World example
-* Explore the simple demos in our basic Getting Started Playground.
+* Explore the basic demos available at our Getting Started Playground.

 If you prefer to delve deeper into the ARISE framework foundations, we suggest reviewing at least the following essential concepts: